jackyzha0/jackyzha0.github.io/content/thoughts/digital-permanence.md

 Once you share something, you can't unshare it, internet feels intractable

 episode #172 - ryan schiller: librex and the free exchange of ideas on college campuses

-silencing of ideas
+* silencing of ideas
-people go to colleges not to just read textbooks but to talk to professors who've studied it deeply and get their opinions on it but what happens when those professors feel like their can't express their opinions? what happens when a student is offended by that opinion and the professor is at risk of losing their job?
+* people go to colleges not to just read textbooks
+* but to talk to professors who've studied it deeply and get their opinions on it
+* but what happens when those professors feel like their can't express their opinions?
+* what happens when a student is offended by that opinion and the professor is at risk of losing their job?

-## cancel culture and healthy debate
+## Cancel culture and healthy debate
 i think being inclusive and mindful of the opinions is really important but there also needs to be a balance between the weight of creating an unsafe place for ideas vs unsafe places for people